Education Building, Room 228

 Education Building, Room 207

-Juli Lull Pool, Ph.D., is an associate professor in Special Education and Early Childhood Studies at Boise State University.
+Juli Lull Pool, Ph.D., is an associate professor in Early & Special Education Department at Boise State University.
 Dr. Pool received her doctorate in Early Intervention from the University of Oregon.
 She also holds an MS in Early Intervention from the University of Oregon, and a BS in Elementary and Special Education from the University of Texas at Austin.
 Dr. Pool’s areas of expertise include assessment, response to intervention, and early childhood special education.
 She has published in several professional journals including Topics in Early Childhood Special Education, Early Childhood Education Journal, Intervention in School & Clinic, and Assessment for Effective Intervention.

 Education Building, Room 218